mindspore-ai/docs/tutorials/training/source_en/advanced_use/debugger.md

 - Visualize the computational graph on the UI and analyze the output of the graph node.
 - Set watchpoints to monitor training exceptions (for example, tensor overflow) and trace error causes.
 - Visualize and analyze the change of parameters, such as weights.
+- Visualize the nodes and code mapping relationship.

 ## Operation Process